fabiofranchino/blog/_posts/2020-01-20-render-vega-and-vega-lite-source-in-vue-js.md

 ## Issues

-When copy/paste a Vega source that contains the data url (the dataset is external) and that url is relative, the chart break because it can't find it.
+When copy/paste a Vega source that contains the data url (the dataset is external) and that url is relative, the chart breaks because it can't find the file.

 This is very common if you copy/paste an example from the official website.
-Almost all the examples use a relative URL for the dataset, such as:
+Almost all the examples use a relative URL for the dataset definition, such as:

 ```javascript
 "data": { "url": "data/population.json"}
 ```

-In order to make it working again, you need to change it with the full absolute URL:
+In order to make it work again, you need to change it with the full absolute URL:

 ```javascript
 "data": { "url": "https://vega.github.io/vega-lite/data/population.json"}
 ```

+## Next

 If you want to be notified when [PRESENTA](https://www.presenta.cc) will incorporate this function, get an account from there!